What Is Lung Cancer?

 There are also other reasons.
 Some genetic glitches may put some people at higher risk.

 Secondhand tobacco smoke is also a cause.
 People who live with someone who smokes are 20% to 30% more likely to get lung cancer than those who live in a smoke-free home.
+People exposed to radiation therapy can also have a higher risk.

 Some other chemicals are risky, too.
 People who work with asbestos or are exposed to uranium dust or the radioactive gas radon are more likely to get lung cancer, especially if they smoke.